ibm-cloud-docs/power-iaas/modifying-instance.md

 ## Managing your storage volumes
 {: #modifying-volume-network}

-You can attach storage volumes to a VM instance from different storage tiers and pools.
-However, you cannot attach storage volumes to the storage pool where the root (boot) volume of the VM instance is deployed.
-To attach a storage volume, you must modify the VM instance and set the new VM instance *storagePoolAffinity* property to false.
-You can now attach mixed storage to a VM instance.
-For more information, see [How to set a VM instance to allow attaching mixed storage?](/docs/power-iaas?topic=power-iaas-powervs-faqs#mixed_storage).
+You can attach storage volumes to a VSI from different storage tiers and pools.
+However, you cannot attach storage volumes to the storage pool where the root (boot) volume of the VSI is deployed.
+To attach a storage volume, you must modify the VSI and set the new VSI's *storagePoolAffinity* property to false.
+You can now attach mixed storage to a VSI.
+For more information, see [How to set a VSI to allow attaching mixed storage?](/docs/power-iaas?topic=power-iaas-powervs-faqs#mixed_storage).

 ### Creating a storage volume
 {: #create-storage-vol}